Furgus4/better-youtube-search/README.md

 <img width="3319" height="912" alt="attempt-3 in context" src="https://github.com/user-attachments/assets/6a9e8250-99ee-4d3c-b64c-b905295dcdbb" />

 ## Plan
-- [x] a file that creates all the custom UI (currrent UI is temporary)

 - [ ] a file that populates `videoData` with video info from the `DOM`
 	- [x] Videos & Shorts
 		- [x] title